...

 The Arab Bathhouse

 The Arab bathhouse is a popular site for visitors and is truly spectacular.
 The best-preserved baths in Spain offer a peek into the Moors’ fascinating world during the 13th to 16th centuries.
 There is a short animated presentation that is a good introduction.
-Make sure to plan it into your schedule.
+Make sure to schedule it.
 There may be a wait, as they are popular, but it’s well worth the visit.

 After the bathhouse, you come across another small gate, the original town gate, which graces the road as you enter the town.
-Follow the stone roads that lead to terraces that provide spectacular views.
+Follow the stone roads to terraces offering spectacular views.
 Now, head northeast of the wall to find La Casa del Rey Moro.
 There is a water mine and lovely gardens that visitors can wander through.

 Next, head back toward the Puente Nueve Bridge and New Town.
 Take a different path than the one you took.
 You will find many shops to visit in any direction you choose.